 With brand voices gaining popularity, content strategists, copywriters, and marketing consultants are encouraging their clients to create a unique voice.
 But, this can be hard for a client to do.
 So, why not earn more and give your clients long-term value?

 That answer isn’t so simple.
-There’s a lot of variables and since brand voices are fairly new, there aren’t very many resources online either.
+There are many variables, and since brand voices are fairly new, there aren’t very many resources online either.
 Fortunately, our designer friends can provide a little bit of guidance.

 Taking a page from brand identities